-- 1. The purpose of this report is to propose fees and charges for Health & Environmental Services for the 2016/17 financial year. - 2.
+- 1. The purpose of this report is to propose fees and charges for Health & Environmental Services for the 2017/18 financial year. - 2.
 This not a key decision.
 Under the terms of the Council's Constitution it is a decision for the portfolio holder.
-It was first published in the Forward Plan.